Brian Baumgaertel, B.A., R.S.

 Amy DuFault, B.A

-Amy DuFault is a long-time journalist and storyteller on environmental and supply chain issues in the textile industry.
+A lifelong Cape Codder, Amy DuFault is also a long-time journalist and storyteller on environmental and supply chain issues in the textile industry.
 From the Cape Cod Times to The Guardian, Amy has always looked to shine a spotlight on important issues and water has become her focal point.
 We actually interviewed Amy on our podcast One Drop Leads To Another a few years ago.
-In addition to finishing up a grant last summer at MASSTC growing natural dye plants with urine to look at scaling natural color in the fashion industry, she maintains MASSTC’s flowers and is creating a pollinator garden on site.
+In addition to finishing up a grant last summer at MASSTC growing natural dye plants with urine to look at scaling natural dye farming for the textile industry, she is now focusing her efforts to help farmers use urine as a fertilizer.